 The Agency has FREE deskside recycling containers that can be provided for all classrooms and multi-purpose rooms, while supplies last.
 Contact the Recycling Program Analyst or call (530) 528-1103.

 Beyond the Classroom: Schoolwide Recycling

 The primary focus on schoolwide recycling should start at the cafeteria.
 Cafeterias produce over 70% of a school’s waste stream!
 Cardboard recycling is the easiest and most beneficial way to reduce kitchen waste.
 Oftentimes recycling cardboard can cut disposal costs by a third.
 In addition to cardboard, the usual items such as metal cans, plastic bottles and cartons, and paper products can also be recycled.
 Students can compost their food waste in a vermiculture composting bin or traditional outdoor composting bin.
-The Recycling Coordinator is happy to assist in the development of schoolwide recycling and composting programs.
+The Recycling Program Analyst is happy to assist in the development of schoolwide recycling and composting programs.

 If beverage containers are sold at your school, bottle and can recycling is a great way to not only reduce waste, but to serve as a fundraiser for school activities.
 Beverage container receptacles should be placed where the students purchase and consume beverages (snack bars, gyms, stadiums).
 Beverage container recycling receptacles can also be provided free of charge, while supplies last.

 Receive cash to fund the school or charity of your choice for collecting the following recycables:

 B.C.S.
 Recycling Specialists 1-888-286-7188